Christine Danzi

 My Role

 Lead designer of brand exploration, design library, and core flows.
-On a team with three developers and one product manager.

 Fine Tuning the Logo